Style Ambiguity Loss Using CLIP: Methods

 \subsubsection{Discriminator Classifier}

 We can use the classification module of the CAN discriminator as the classifier in the reward function, setting \(C=D_C\).
-This is the traditional method of style ambiguity loss, and the baseline against which we are comparing the other two types of classifier with.
-This discriminator was trained at image resolution 512, with batch size 128 without using gradient penalty \citep{gulrajani2017improvedtrainingwassersteingans}.
+This is the baseline against which we are comparing the other two types of classifier with.
+This discriminator was trained at image resolution 512, with batch size 128.
 Given that we had two datasets (\textbf{Full} and \textbf{Mediums}), we actually had to train two of these discriminators, one trained for each.